Pablo Cruise: Further success and lineup changes

-In the middle of 1977, Bud Cockrell left to form a duo with his wife and former It's a Beautiful Day bandmate, Pattie Santos, and was replaced by Bruce Day (who had played in a band with Carlos Santana before his Santana days).
+In the middle of 1977, Bud Cockrell left to form a duo with his wife and former It's a Beautiful Day bandmate Pattie Santos and was replaced by Bruce Day (who had played in a band with Carlos Santana before his Santana days).

 Day's first album with the band was the RIAA platinum-selling 1978 album Worlds Away, which spawned the hits "Love Will Find a Way" and "Don't Want to Live Without It".
 It also featured a cover of Australian singer-songwriter Peter Allen's hit single "I Go to Rio" and the follow-up album was 1979's Part of the Game that spawned the hit "I Want You Tonight".
 Also that year, Pablo Cruise contributed the song "Reach For The Top" to the movie Dreamer and the following year, they placed "What've You Got To Lose" with the film Inside Moves.

-Day's tenure was short-lived and after he left the band in 1980, he was replaced by the session bassist John Pierce who, alongside newly added second guitarist Angelo Rossi, debuted on the 1981 album Reflector, and it spawned the band's last Top 40 hit "Cool Love".
+Day's tenure was short-lived and after he left the band in 1980, he was replaced by the session bassist John Pierce who, alongside newly added second guitarist Angelo Rossi (from the Cockrell & Santos band), debuted on the 1981 album Reflector, and it spawned the band's last Top 40 hit "Cool Love".

 In mid-1981, Price left suddenly and was initially succeeded by Donny Baldwin, who had played with Elvin Bishop and would move on to Jefferson Starship by the summer of 1982.
 David Perper was next to take over the drum throne and Angelo Rossi was replaced by Stef Birnbaum (aka Stef Burns) after just one album.

-In 1983 the group released Out of Our Hands, which featured a change of sound to a more "'80s pop keyboard direction", with Lerios bringing in more synthesizers and downplaying the piano, which had until then been a characteristic of the group's sound, and Price played drums on two songs.
+In 1983 the group released Out of Our Hands, which featured a change of sound to a more "'80s pop keyboard direction" with Lerios bringing in more synthesizers and downplaying the piano, which had until then been a characteristic of the group's sound and Price played drums on two songs.
 The band then toured again that year with another new member, Jorge Bermudez, on vocals and percussion.
 Mostly due to the rising popularity of new wave, the album struggled with sales.
-By the end of 1984, Pierce, Birnbaum and Bermudez had left and the group's contract with A&M had come to end.
+But by the end of 1984, Pierce, Birnbaum, Perper and Bermudez had left and the group's contract with A&M had come to an end.